stashed/stash/docs/guides/backup.md

 ```

 ## Disable Backup
-To stop Restic from taking backup, you can do following things:
+To stop Backup from taking backup, you can do following things:

-* Set `spec.paused: true` in Restic `yaml` and then apply the update.
+* Set `spec.paused: true` in Backup `yaml` and then apply the update.
 This means:

-  - Paused Restic CRDs will not applied to newly created wrokloads.
+  - Paused Backup CRDs will not applied to newly created wrokloads.
   - Stash sidecar containers will not be removed from existing workloads but the sidecar will stop taking backup.

 ```command